Benefits of EB5 Visa

 A Regional Center is simply a commercial, for profit, entity which has applied for and been granted a Regional Center license from USCIS.
 This does NOT imply that USCIS frequently inspect or warrant any project a Regional Center may offer.

-Part of your inquiry into EB-5 will be to conduct full and proper due diligence on any Regional Center you are considering.
-We have prepared a list of questions you may wish to ask a Regional Center, please contact us to obtain this list.Return to Menu
+Part of your inquiry into EB5 will be to conduct full and proper due diligence on any Regional Center you are considering.
+We have prepared a list of questions you may wish to ask a Regional Center, please contact us to obtain this list.If you have any questions about Regional Centers, please contact the EB5 investment immigration lawyers at Davies & Associates.

 The first choice facing an EB5 investor is whether or not to invest through a "Regional Center" or in a “Direct” project.